PROSE

 both at night and in mourning.

-The golden light of memory is what
+The golden light of memory

 illuminates my dark house.